jeppebundsgaard/stavekontrolden/README.md

 You are welcome to add your language at https://stavekontrolden.dk.

 ## Install
 - Copy files to your server.
+- Run php composer.phar install (see https://getcomposer.org/doc/00-intro.md).
 - Change ./settings/conf.php and ./settings/.htdatabase.
 - Create the database and tables from stavekontrolden.sql
 - Create an admin user and an organization manually